 Do you no longer have a designated office?
 Then you have several choices.

 You can either work from home, find a nice café where you can hog a table all day (and they’ll let you) or find a co-working space.

 I use all three strategies at different moments and different times.
-It depends on how I feel, what kind of work I have to do and where I’m at in the world.
+It depends on how I feel, what kind of work I have to do, and where I’m at in the world.

 As a result, I’ve become pretty adept at finding places to work at.
 For that reason, today here’s an article about choosing which co-working spaces will work best for you!
 Are you ready for my top concerns?

 This goes at the top because it’s both the most important and the easiest to check out.
 Most co-working spaces do a good job of listing what they do and do not have on their website.
 And what you can’t work out from there, you can work out from the pictures.

 There are nice amenities and vital amenities.
 Vital amenities are such things as internet stability and speed.
-You can obviously ask for that, though they won’t always be completely honest about how shaky it is.
+You can ask for that, though they won’t always be completely honest about how shaky it is.

 For that reason, don’t just listen to what they say as well as how they say it.
 Do they hesitate before they tell you it’s great?
 Then perhaps it’s not so fantastic after all.

 It’s always a good idea to do a second check in the reviews.
 Don’t just look at the star ratings (Everybody gives five or four-star ratings most of the time – even if it isn’t completely deserved) but also at the actual words they’ve written.
 These can give you a good insight into what’s going on.

 Much harder to see before you get there, but just as important to the amenities is the atmosphere at the place.
 A co-working space with a good atmosphere can be hugely conducive to your work and can even generate a slew of new opportunities.